SeattleMobileDevelopers/sessions/README.md

 ## How to add your session

-1. Each Month will have a unique folder if it doesn’t exist add one
+1. Each Month will have a unique folder if it doesn’t exist add one.
+Format (201X-XX Month Year)
 1. Upload PowerPoint
 1. Upload Code Examples to this folder
 1. Add a ReadMe